InsultingPros/AcediaCore/docs/objects.md

 game's objects as you reasonably can.
 It is especially important to reset default values, unless their change is deliberate.
-Here is an example used in the base `AcediaObject` class at some point:
+Here is an example that was used in the base `AcediaObject` class at some point:

 ```unrealscript
 protected static function StaticFinalizer()